janphoffmann/Denon-AVR-control-ESP32/README.md

 X3700H.set(MAIN_ZONE, ON);
 Example to send command for increasing Volume:
 X3700H.set(MAIN_VOLUME, UP);

+As the Volume control is kind of strange, I wrote a DenonVolume Library to help ease of changing Volume:
+To change the Volume now all you have to do is:
+- X3700H.Volume++; //Volume goes up by 0.5
+- X3700H.Volume--; //Volume goes down by 0.5
+- X3700H.Volume+1; //increase Volume by 1
+- X3700H.Volume = 10.5 // set Volume to 10.5
+it is supposed to be very intuitive and again relyes on Callbacks only, so nothing else has to be done and the commands are send to the AVR

 To see a full example have a look at the example.ino file